BIKRAM-SAHA/learningReact/JSX/README.md

 ## Why JSX?
 - Faster: Optimizations are done while translating code to JavaScript so is faster than regular javascript
-- Instead of separating technologies by putting the markup and logic in different files, React uses components that contian both
+- Instead of separating technologies by putting the markup and logic in different files, React uses components that contain both
 - Type-safe: most of the errors can be found at compilation time
-- makes it easier to create templates.
+- makes it easier to create templates and build UI interfaces

 ## JSX Attributes
 - use camelCase